 The practice of saving seeds has been around for more than 12,000 years.
 Through the Seed Library, The Kent Free Library hopes to encourage the tradition of seed saving, nurture locally-adapted plant varieties, and foster a community culture of sharing.

 Community members are invited to donate seeds harvested from vegetables, herbs, and flowers that they grow.
-Seeds must be from open-pollinated, non-genetically modified, non-hybrid and/or heirloom plants that are not listed as invasive species by the Ohio Department of Natural Resources.
+Seeds must be from open-pollinated, non-genetically modified, non-hybrid and/or heirloom plants that are not listed as invasive species by the Ohio Department of Agriculture.
 Kent Free Library reserves the right to refuse or to dispose of donated seeds that do not meet these criteria.

 Once you’ve harvested and dried your seeds, bring them to the Information Desk in a sealed plastic bag along with the Donation Form.
+Donations for the 2022 growing season will only be accepted through February 4, 2022.

 Donated seeds will be sorted, packaged, and labeled by library staff and volunteers.
 Packets will contain an appropriate quantity of seeds for a typical backyard garden.